 Why am I Special? - Autumn 2In this section...

 During our Topic 'Where Does Our Food Come From?' some Reception children celebrated Diwali.
-Mrs McGinley, Mrs Covey and Miss Flahey all had birthdays too.
-There were lots of celebrations.
+Some children had birthdays.
+There are lots of celebrations.
 We speak about celebrations and how people celebrate differently which leads us into our new topic, 'Why am I special?'

 For this topic we are learning to; talk positively about ourselves, to show sensitivity to others' needs and feelings and to know about similarities and differences between themselves and others, and among families, communities and traditions.